Courses at A2 level (from 20% to 49% in the placement test)

 English with TED Talks

-Deadline: All dates are listed here.
+Schedule: All dates are listed here.

 Course materials: ILIAS is used.

 Content: English with TED Talks is an advanced-level course designed to enhance oral communication skills through the analysis and discussion of TED Talks.
-Students will explore a range of thought-provoking themes, examining both the content and delivery of the talks.
-The course combines structured discussions with practical exercises, including presentations and some written tasks, to develop critical thinking, articulation, and persuasive communication in an academic and professional context.
+Students explore a range of thought-provoking themes, examining both the content and delivery of the talks.
+The course combines structured discussions with practical exercises, including presentations and some written tasks, to develop critical thinking, articulation, and persuasive communication in academic and professional contexts.

 Business Leadership

-Dates: All dates are listed here.
+Schedule: All dates are listed here.

 Course materials: ILIAS is used.